Skip to main content

 Sidewalk Vendor Formalization Grants

 Are you a sidewalk vendor operating in an unincorporated area of Los Angeles County?
 Were you impacted by the COVID-19 pandemic?
 Did you start your business prior to March 2023?
-If so, you may qualify for a Formalization Grant from the Department of Economic Opportunity (DEO) to help your business get permitted and compliant with the County’s Sidewalk Vending Ordinance
+If so, you may qualify for a Formalization Grant from the Department of Economic Opportunity (DEO) to help your business get permitted and compliant with the County’s Sidewalk Vending Ordinance.

 Grant Overview